geraldabrhm/IF3260_Tugas3_K03_G08/README.md

 ## Usage
 (undone)
 The 3D WebGL Articulated Model was made using an interface whose input and output can be directly done in the browser.
 The features in the interface include:
-1. Bentuk: to define which object will change/move when another feature in web is used
-2. Select texture map: to change the model's texture into bump, reflective, or custome texture
+1. Select texture map: to change the model's texture into bump, reflective, or custome texture
-3. Select custom texture: to select the type of custom texture
+2. Select custom texture: to select the type of custom texture
-4. Rotasi -axis: to rotate the object according to the x-axis, y-axis, or z-axis
+3. Rotasi -axis: to rotate the object according to the x-axis, y-axis, or z-axis
-5. Translasi: to shift objects left/right/up/down
+4. Translasi: to shift objects left/right/up/down
-6. Scale: to zoom in or zoom out selected object
+5. Scale: to zoom in or zoom out selected object
-7. Play: to play an animation of the object model
+6. Play: to play an animation of the object model
-8. Select projection type: to select the projection type
+7. Select projection type: to select the projection type
-9. Camera Angle: to set the horizontal and vertical camera angle
+8. Camera Angle: to set the horizontal and vertical camera angle
-10. Camera Radius: to zoom in or zoom out the camera view which affects to the size of the objects
+9. Camera Radius: to zoom in or zoom out the camera view which affects to the size of the objects
-11. Light Position:
+10. Light Position: to adjust the position of the light for shading feature
-12. Light Shader: to gives color shading to objects
+11. Light Shader: to enable color shading to objects
-13. Reset view: to return objects to their default settings
+12. Reset view: to return objects to their default settings
-14. Export: to export file and save it into the computer
+13. Export: to export file and save it into the computer
-15. Import/Choose File: to import and load file
+14. Import/Choose File: to import and load file
-16. Help: to see usage guide of the program
+15. Help: to see usage guide of the program

 ## Project Status